BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 update beta -up
 ```

+Beta maintenance remains explicit: use `update beta -up`.
+The bare
+`update -up` and `update master -up` target the stable master branch;
+`USED_BRANCH` records the installed branch but does not select the target of a
+bare update.
+A target version lower than the installed version requires an
+interactive downgrade confirmation and is blocked in noninteractive mode.

 The supported branch selectors are `master`, `beta`, and `develop`.

 The migration preserves existing `update.conf` values, comments, unknown